lops1234/fileSorter/README.md

 - Go to the "File Browser" tab
 - Type advanced search query in the search box (autocomplete will show available tags)
 - Click "Search" to filter files matching the query
+- Click "Open in Explorer" to copy all search result files to a temporary folder and open it in Explorer
+- Right-click on any file to:
+  - Open the file
+  - Open folder containing the file in Explorer
+  - Manage file tags
+  - Copy file path to clipboard
 - Click "?" for syntax help
 - Use "Clear" to reset the search
 - Use "Refresh Tags" to update the tag list after adding new tags